September 13, 2018

 Important Advantages of a Fertigation System

-Wind can negatively affect the process of traditional fertilization by creating runoff, but this can’t occur with fertigation, since plants receive the exact amount of nutrients and water they need, exactly where they need it.
+Wind can negatively affect the process of traditional fertilization by creating runoff, but this can’t occur with fertigation.
+Plants receive the exact amount of nutrients and water they require, precisely where they need it.
 Additionally, nutrients can still be applied to the soil through fertigation, even when soil issues are present.

 Ways to Fertigate Crops